jkpdinesh/android-client-sdk/README.md

 #### Setting torch mode:

-BlueJeans SDK provides for capability to  turn ON/OFF torch. *setTochMode* API sets the flash unit's torch mode of the video device for the given ID without opening the device.
+BlueJeans SDK provides for capability to  turn ON/OFF torch. *setTorchMode* API sets the flash unit's torch mode of the video device for the given ID without opening the device.

 #### Video Layouts: